Over the course of this year, we concentrated our efforts in four key areas:

-During FY2013, 2,297 staff and partners participated in 313 firm-led team volunteer initiatives, contributing 17,200 total volunteer hours back to the community.
-These results were consistent year over year and represented an employee engagement rate of approximately 40% of the total firm’s population.
+During FY14, 2,211 of our people participated in 315 firm-led team volunteer initiatives, contributing 16,583 total volunteer hours back to the community.
+These results were consistent year over year and represented an employee engagement rate of almost 40% of our firm’s total population.

 Sharing our expertise to be catalysts for change

 In FY14, we continued to strengthen our commitment to Innoweave – a collaboration spearheaded by the J. W. McConnell Family Foundation to help community organizations learn about, assess and implement new approaches to achieving social impact.
 In line with our efforts in FY13, we provided funding for 10 organizations to develop a Theory of Change process.
 We also hosted training sessions on the topic of Collective Impact (i.e. a commitment to a common agenda for solving a complex social problem that is made by a group of organizations from different sectors).
 These training sessions allowed each organization to develop a clear and rigorous impact statement that it will be held accountable for achieving.
 Organizations involved are now implementing changes that came out of the process, and are using the outcomes and products they generated to help make strategic decisions.

 During FY14, Innoweave won a Tides Top 10 Award, which honours Canada’s most innovative social change initiatives.
 Recipients of this award demonstrate innovation, creativity and impact while working in fields where social, ecological and economic considerations intersect.
 We’re pleased to celebrate Innoweave’s success and plan, during FY15, to develop a case study on this collaborative initiative that we are involved with in order to help promote and inform other funder collaborations across sectors.